Why do insurance prices change?

 I received cheap quotes – what now?

 If you receive a quote you’re happy with but you’re not quite ready to pay, you can usually return to that quote within 30-days.
-However if you miss out on that quote, you run the risk of getting a more expensive quote the next time around.
+But if you miss out on that quote, you run the risk of getting a more expensive quote the next time around.

 What’s the best advice?